ansys/pymechanical/doc/source/user_guide/index.rst

     mechanical = launch_mechanical()

-Mechanical is now active.
-You can send commands to Mechanical as a genuine Python class.
-For example, if can send a Python script:
+When Mechanical is active, you can send commands to it as a genuine Python class.
+For example, you can send a Python script:

 .. code:: python

     result = mechanical.run_python_script('2+3')
     result = mechanical.run_python_script('ExtAPI.DataModel.Project.ProjectDirectory')

-Mechanical interactively returns the result of each command and it is stored to the logging module.
+Mechanical interactively returns the result of each command that you send, storing the result to the logging module.

 Errors are caught immediately.
-For example, if you input an invalid command:
+In the following code, an invalid command is sent, and an error is raised:

 .. code:: python